US Lecce

+The Stadio Via del mare during a Serie A match between Lecce and SPAL in February 2020.

 Unione Sportiva Lecce (/it/) is a professional Italian football club based in Lecce, Apulia.
-The club play in Serie A for the 2025–26 season, the top level of the Italian football pyramid.
+The club plays in Serie A for the 2026-27, the top level of the Italian football pyramid.
 Lecce plays its home games at Stadio Via del Mare, which has a capacity of 31,533 spectators.

-The club was formed in 1927 upon an idea of 1908 and has spent a large part of their recent history bouncing between Italy's second division and Serie A, where the team debuted in the 1985–86 season.
+The club was founded on 15 March 1908 as Sporting Club Lecce and re-founded in 16 September 1927 and has spent a large part of their recent history bouncing between Italy's second division and Serie A, where the team debuted in the 1985–86 season.
 Its best Serie A finish is the ninth place obtained in the 1988–89 season.
 The club is 25th in the Serie A all-time table and is the second club from Apulia with appearances in the first two tiers of Italian football, with 19 Serie A seasons and 29 Serie B seasons.

 Lecce won Serie B titles in 2022 and 2010, a Coppa Italia Serie C in 1975 and an Anglo-Italian Cup Semiprofessionals in 1976.

 Lecce players and fans are nicknamed salentini or simply giallorossi or lupi.